WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 To build prototypes of the idea(s) you've had to improve transportation situations in NYC with technology!

-Remember: **Dream big!**

-What if you could build anything?
 We only have time *this* week to start on a tiny bit... but that doesn't mean you can't make big plans.

-### 'Standup' part 1 (20 min)
+### 'Standup' part 1

 * Come up with a standup summary in your team!